tophat/networkjs/README.md

 ## Overview

-A utility library that emits network connectivity events
+Network JS is a utility library that emits network connectivity events.

 ## Installation